mikeckennedy/talk-python-transcripts/transcripts/395-readme-tools.txt

 00:23:28 One of the problems with coverage.py, which is my main side project, is because it's 18 years old, there are bits of it that are using the latest, greatest technology as of 15 years ago.
 And because it's just kept working until it breaks, I'm not going to go and fiddle with it or until I'm interested in fiddling with it.
 I might fiddle with it, but there's a lot of stuff that's just old and weird and just keeps rattling along.

-00:23:51 For such a highly used project, I can see the danger here, but have you considered, or have you run it through things like Flint to convert all the strings to F strings?
+00:23:51 For such a highly used project, I can see the danger here, but have you considered, or have you run it through things like Flint to convert all the strings to f-strings?
 Or some of these, like, upgrades to the latest Idioms, where you can say, I want it to be 37 and above, and anything that's older than that, you know, kind of rework it.

-00:24:08 I have used Py upgrade on it when I dropped 2.7, which was a couple of years back, and there are now F strings all through it.
+00:24:08 I have used Py upgrade on it when I dropped 2.7, which was a couple of years back, and there are now f-strings all through it.
 But for instance, I don't use black.
 There is a pull request to add type annotations to it, but it's a big project that not gaining the momentum it needs to get done.
 So I tend to let sleeping dogs lie where it's working, or if I don't, I don't know what I'm going to get out of it.
 For instance, I use Opt Parse to parse the command line arguments, and that wasn't even the right thing to use in 2.7.
 That was the old thing that Arg Parse replaced.
 But it still works.
 It's still in there.
 Parse, it's fine.

 00:24:48 Sometimes there's no value and possibly adding bugs to something that you don't intend to touch at all.